pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction to Volume I

-Volume I: Foundation & Philosophy establishes the philosophical and strategic foundation for the Legacy Codexâ€”a multi-generational business enterprise designed to generate $10M+ in annual revenue while preserving and growing wealth across 365 years.
+Volume I: Foundation & Philosophy establishes the philosophical and strategic foundation for the Legacy Codex—a multi-generational business enterprise designed to generate $10M+ in annual revenue while preserving and growing wealth across 365 years.

-This volume is not theoretical philosophyâ€”it is practical architecture.
+This volume is not theoretical philosophy—it is practical architecture.
 Every principle, every framework, every system connects directly to operational decisions, legal structures, and family governance protocols detailed in subsequent volumes.
 Volume I provides the foundation upon which all other systems rest.

 ### The Purpose of Volume I